tenbonks/gravBALL/README.md

 MDN - Used as a learning resource - https://developer.mozilla.org/en-US/docs/Web/JavaScript

-Slack #interactive-frontend - Used as a learning resource
+Slack #interactive-frontend - Used as a learning resource for more obscure questions.

 Maranatha Ilesanmi - Valuable guidance as my mentor through this project.

+Feedback from these users on the #peer-code-review proved useful in testing and helped pin point the finishing touches that were to be made | @Eventyret_mentor, @Orla Madden, @Zoli. thanks for your time and feedback you provided.